• Home

 Synthesis of teeth

 Synthesis of teeth or "Odontogenesis" is a complex process by which teeth form, develop, and erupt into the mouth.
-It starts in utero around weeks 5-6 and continues after birth for several years.
+It starts in utero around week 5-6 and continues after birth for several years.

 Etymology